mrchandrayee/MelanomaDetecting/README.md

 - Class imbalance was identified, with some classes having significantly fewer samples.
 - Final model trained on balanced dataset showed improved accuracy across all classes.

-## Future Improvements
-- Experiment with different CNN architectures (e.g., ResNet, VGG)
-- Try transfer learning with pre-trained models on larger datasets
-- Collect more real-world data for underrepresented classes
-- Implement cross-validation for more robust evaluation
-- Explore advanced augmentation techniques specific to medical imaging
-- Implement model interpretability techniques (e.g., Grad-CAM) to understand predictions
-- Fine-tune hyperparameters for better performance
-- Implement ensemble methods to combine predictions from multiple models
-- Explore the use of attention mechanisms to focus on relevant image areas
-- Investigate the impact of different image preprocessing techniques

 ## Contributors
 Chand Rayee